 Coronavirus: 320 doses of Covaxin missing from Jaipur hospital, FIR filed

-The police said an investigation was underway and they would check CCTV footage.
+Thirty-two vials of the vaccine were allegedly stolen while being transported from the cold storage to the inoculation centre.

-A shipment of 320 doses of Bharat Biotech’s coronavirus vaccine has gone missing from a Jaipur government hospital on Wednesday, reported ANI.
+A shipment of 320 doses of Bharat Biotech’s coronavirus vaccine went missing from a Jaipur government hospital on Wednesday, reported ANI.
 The superintendent at HB Kanwatiya Hospital in Shastri Nagar area has registered a case with the police.

-“We received report from the hospital that 320 doses of Covaxin are missing from there,” said the police station in charge, according to Mint.
+“We received report from the hospital that 320 doses of Covaxin are missing from there,” said the officer in charge at the police station, according to Mint.
 “We have registered an FIR [first information report] with charges of theft.
 Investigation is underway, CCTV footage will be checked.
 Action will be taken if any hospital staff is found involved.”

 The Covaxin vials – 32 of them – were allegedly stolen while it was being transported from the cold storage to the vaccine centre, reported India Today.
 One vial contains 10 doses of the vaccine.
-Thirty-two vials contained 320 doses of the vaccine.

-Till Sunday, the hospital officials had a stock of 200 doses, according to NDTV.
+Up to Sunday, the hospital officials had a stock of 200 doses, according to NDTV.
 On Monday, a batch of 489 doses was received.
 The matter came to light later on Monday when the stocks were being checked again and the hospital staff found 320 doses missing.

 “There’s systematic record of doses coming at centre,” the nodal officer of the vaccination centre told ANI.
 “So it’s suspected that vaccines went missing from store.”